 Proper ventilation is extremely important in steel buildings, since steel, being a metal, is highly vulnerable to condensation and heat transfer.
 With steel buildings, accessories are often used in place of HVAC systems.
 A ridge vent, one of the most common accessories, is specifically effective when it comes to reducing condensation.

 Ridge vents, found at the peak of the steel building’s roof, are often used with louvers, gravity vents, and turbine vents.
 Pairing devices contributes to acquiring adequate ventilation throughout the entire steel building.
 Size is also essential to achieving this well-ventilated effect for the structure.
-Most manufacturers believe that every 10’ ridge vent will be sufficient to regulate airflow for an area of 2400 square feet, given no obstructions.
+Most suppliers believe that every 10’ ridge vent will be sufficient to regulate airflow for an area of 2400 square feet, given no obstructions.
 This has actually become more of a "rule of thumb" when setting up ridge vents.
 Hence, the size of the ridge vent should be well calculated before it is installed.
 Several other factors, just like the number of people who will supposedly occupy the area, must also be considered.
 Else, a poor choice could lead to future problems and incur more costs.